Discover the techniques behind the best service projects and learn how you can design one tailor-fit for your learners.

 - Lifelong: Service-learning is beyond memorable; it can influence one’s career path and enhance civic responsibility.

-Goals for service-learning programs typically relate to learning outcomes.
+Goals for a service-learning program typically relate to learning outcomes.
 In other words, success is measured by students’ acquisition of essential skills— personality traits and skill sets that will aid them in persisting academically, empower them in campus leadership roles and make them competitive job applicants.

 Perhaps, like many institutions, you’ll find CAS’s six categories of learning outcomes (known as “domains”) inspirational for creating your service-learning goals.
 They are: